-For this assignment, upload a PDF called hw3.pdf.
-You may use the LaTeX starter template for the assignment which is in your repository.
+For this assignment, upload a PDF called hw3.pdf and a LATEX file called hw3.tex.
+You must use the LATEX starter template for the assignment, which is in your repository.

 Turn in your work using the Github repository assigned to you.
-The name of the Github repository will have the form cs334hw3\<your user name>.
-For example, my repository would be cs334hw3\dbarowy.
-You should have received an invite to commit in the repository in your email.
-If you did not receive this email, please contact me right away!
+The name of the Github repository will have the form cs334lab3\<your user name>.
+For example, my repository would be cs334lab3\dbarowy.